ForBio and UiO/IBV course: Bioinformatics for environmental DNA sequencing

 The course overlaps with ForBio/Tromsø Museum, UiT course "DNA Metabarcoding: Data processing and interpretation".
-Both courses will provide conceptual insights of the workflow going from raw data to a data matrix but will introduce the students to different approaches.
+Both courses will provide conceptual insights into the workflow going from raw data to a data matrix but will introduce the students to different approaches.
 While overlapping thematically, they will introduce algorithmically different solutions, implemented as different software tools: Obitools (Tromsø course) and DADA2, VSEARCH and swarm (at the UiO course).
 The latter suite of tools is often used in studies of microbial/fungal communities.

 This course is registered at the University of Oslo as BIO9905MERG1 and amounts 5 ECTS (if the course report is submitted) and 3 ECTS (without a submission of course report).
 Course attendance certificates will be issued by ForBio for those participants who are not registered at the UiO.

 PhD candidates from the University of Oslo should apply for classes and register for examinations through Studentweb.